flutter/website/src/ui/layout/index.md

   You can use the colors that [`CupertinoColors`][] provides to configure your widgets to match iOS design.

-* To layout the body of your app, set the `child` property of your scaffold with the desired widget as its value, like `Center` or `Column`.
+* To lay out the body of your app, set the `child` property of your scaffold with the desired widget as its value, like `Center` or `Column`.

 To learn what other UI components you can add, check out the